asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 * Do this exercise for generating all possible outcomes of different number of dice throw.
 * What is the biggest number of dice for which you can generate all possible outcomes?

-###Exercise 2: Finding unique sums of die throws.
+### Exercise 2: Finding unique sums of die throws.

-####For the following questions, write a pseudocode and implement it in Python using only standard Python functions.
+#### For the following questions, write a pseudocode and implement it in Python using only standard Python functions.

-1.How many unique sums are there if you added the values of two throws of a six-sided die?
+1. How many unique sums are there if you added the values of two throws of a six-sided die?

 * Hint: Use function sum() to create a list of sums from a list of possible outcomes.

-2.Following the logic in the above exercise find the number of unique sums for *n* number of dice.
+2. Following the logic in the above exercise find the number of unique sums for *n* number of dice.

 * Hint: Define a function that takes *n* arguments and gives a list of unique sums.

-###Exercise 3: Finding the average value of die throws.
+### Exercise 3: Finding the average value of die throws.

-#####For following questions, write a pseudocode and implement it in Python using only standard Python functions.
+##### For following questions, write a pseudocode and implement it in Python using only standard Python functions.

-1.What is the most likely sum from two-throws of a six-sided die?
+1. What is the most likely sum from two-throws of a six-sided die?
 Most likely sum is the average value of die throws.

-* Hint: Average value = $\sum [Sum \times P(X = x)]$
+* Hint: Average value = $\sum\limits_{S} [S \times P(S)]$$
-        Where P(X = x) is the probability of occurrence of Sum.
+        Where S is a sum and P(S) is the probability of occurrence of a sum.

-2.Write a Python code for finding average value for *n* dice throw.
+2. Write a Python code for finding average value for *n* dice throw.

 * What is the biggest number of dice for which you can get the average value of a throw?
 Note the time taken by computer to generate the average value of a throw of the biggest number of dice.

 * Can you explain why there is a long delay by computer in generating the average value of a throw for greater than 8 dice?

-###Exercise 4: Using the Monte Carlo method.
+### Exercise 4: Using the Monte Carlo method.

-1.Write a pseudocode for defining *Black_box* which takes following two input:
+1. Write a pseudocode for defining *Black_box* which takes following two input:
     1. *n* number of dice.
     2. *m* number of throws.
 and generates sum and its respective probability for *m* number of throws of *n* number of dice.

-2.Implement this pseudocode in Python.
+2. Implement this pseudocode in Python.

 * Hint: For each throw of *n* dice, you will get a random outcome.
 Hence create a list of random outcomes only.
 This will avoid creating list of all possible outcomes and circumvent the CPU memory bottleneck.

-3.Using the function *Black_box* defined above, find the most likely number of dice if their throws summed to 'k' (for example k = 51).
+3. Using the function *Black_box* defined above, find the most likely number of dice if their throws summed to *k* (for example k = 51).

-* What is the likelihood for each possible number of dice given that sum = 'k' is observed?
+* What is the likelihood for each possible number of dice given that sum = *k* is observed?